Common Fence Repairs in Houston

 Wrought Iron Fence Problems

 The biggest problem with wrought iron fences is rust, if you let this issue go on long enough this can lead to the rust eating through the iron.
 The good new is you do not need to replace an iron fence to restore its luster you can remove sections of the fence, replace it or you can sand over the holes and paint the rusted areas.
 You can also use a bristle brush and scrape off the flakey particles of rust.

 Aluminum Fence Repairs

-Most homeowners around Houston have aluminum fence or ornamental steel not true wrought iron fences.
-Like PVC vinyl fences they do not have too many issues but if the soil shifts this can cause your aluminum fence post to become loose or another common aluminum fence repair is rust, both are easy to fix but does require the skills of a Katy fence company who knows how to weld.
+Most homeowners around Houston have aluminum fences or ornamental steel, not accurate wrought iron fences.
+Like PVC vinyl fences they do not have too many issues.
+Still, if the soil shifts this can cause your aluminum fence post to become loose or another common aluminum fence repair is rust, both are easy to fix but do require the skills of a Katy fence company that knows how to weld.

 Budget for a new fence